rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 At this point, the XPaths for retrieving a domain, email, and roles all look very similar.
 They all retrieve the list of values for an attribute in the ``AttributeStatement`` of the assertion by name.
-Because this is a common case, there is a predefined XPath function called ``mapping:get-attributes`` that takes the name of a SAML attribute as a string and returns the attribute values associated with that name.
+Because this is a common case, a predefined XPath function exists that is called ``mapping:get-attributes`` that takes the name of a SAML attribute as a string and returns the attribute values associated with that name.